dave-kennedy/blacklist/readme.md

-A three part solution for network security that's good enough for me.
+A two part solution to network security that's good enough for me.

 ##Part 1: Blacklist